Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

     * This is correct because the position of `t_0 t_1` is the same as `t_0` and `t_2 t_3 t_4 t_5 t_6 t_7` has the same position as `t_6` (not `t_7`) (the position after intersecting with a token to the right is the position of the first token of the rhs sequence)
 4. Repeat this for the rest of the lhs and rhs tokens.

-With this, I hope the `lhs_len` parameter makes sense. **So why do we need it?** We can just divide this value by 16 (remembering that each group holds 16 values) to find how much we need to add to the group of lhs to match rhs (remembering that the intersection is done in the 48 MSBs, document id and group, so they need to be equal).
+With this, I hope the `lhs_len` parameter makes sense. **So why do we need it?** We can just divide this value by 16 (remembering that each group holds 16 values) to find how much we need to add to the group of lhs to match rhs (remembering that the intersection is done in the 48 MSBs, document ID and group, so they need to be equal).

 And the remainder of this division tells us how much we need to shift the lhs values (16 LSBs) to intersect with the rhs ones.
 We also use this remainder to calculate two bit masks `msb_mask` and `lsb_mask` (we will talk about them later).
 For example, if the remainder is 3, these masks will assume the following values (just keep them in mind):